 The RcpResponseSlots field encodes the duration of macMmsRcpRespNSlots (see subsection 10.35.3) used by the responder for transmission of the RESP message in units of ranging slots in the range 0 to 15.

-The RpDuration field encodes the duration RpDuration of the MMS ranging phase (see subsection 10.35.5) used by intiator and responders for transmission of RSF and RIF fragments in units of ranging slots in the range 0 to 4095.
+The RpDuration field encodes the duration RpDuration of the MMS ranging phase (see subsection 10.35.5) used by intiator and responders for transmission of RSF and RIF fragments in units of ranging slots in the range 1 to 4095.
+The field value of 0 is reserved.

 The RpOffset field encodes the time offset RpRsfOffset (see subsection 10.35.5) from the beginning of the ranging phase to the beginning of the first ranging fragment in units of ranging slots in the range 0 to 15.

-The MrpFirstSlots field encodes the duration of macMms1stReportNSlots (see subsection 10.35.6) possibly used by the initiator or the responder for transmission of the REPORT message in units of ranging slots in the range 0 to 15.
+The MrpFirstSlots field encodes the duration of macMms1stReportNSlots (see subsection 10.35.6) that can be used by either the initiator or the responder for transmission of the REPORT message in units of ranging slots in the range 0 to 15.

-The MrpSecondSlots field encodes the duration of macMms2ndReportNSlots (see subsection 10.35.6) possibly used by the responder for transmission of the REPORT message in units of ranging slots in the range 0 to 15.
+The MrpSecondSlots field encodes the duration of macMms2ndReportNSlots (see subsection 10.35.6) that can be used by the responder for transmission of the REPORT message in units of ranging slots in the range 0 to 15.